hclarke/blog/content/first_post.md

 Slug: first-post
 Summary: first post

-this post is the first post. welcome to my blag.
+this post is the *first post*. welcome to my blag.